GEO 130 Principles of Geography (3 Credits)

 GEO 430 Geography of Atlantic World Slavery (3 Credits)

-This course examines the spatial expression of slavery in Africa, Europe and the European New World colonies from 1450 onward.
-Focal topicswill include 1) the role geographically played in the unique experience of enslaved people throughout the Atlantic World, 2) the role of landscape in slave revolts and other forms ofresistance, 3) the spatial legacies of slavery, and 4) geographic nature of remembering and forgetting slavery throughout the Atlantic Ocean.
+Examination of the spatial expression of slavery in Africa, Europe, and the European New World colonies from 1450 onward.
+Focal topics include 1) the role geography played in the unique experience of enslaved people throughout the Atlantic World, 2) the role of landscape in slave revolts and other forms of resistance, 3) the spatial legacies of slavery, and 4) the geographic nature of remembering and forgetting slavery throughout the Atlantic Ocean.

 GEO 450 Cultural Geography (3 Credits)

-This seminar considers the sub-filed of cultural geography.
-There are two foci of this course: 1) to give the student an overview of culutrial geography and its history considering major themes in the last century, and 2) to consider moore deeply theories, themes and concepts associated with the "new" cutural geography of the last four decades and how ideas in cultural geography influence and are influenced by related disciplines.
-(SI - Sufficient Student Interest)
+An overview of cultural geography and its history considering major themes in the last century.
+Examination of theories, themes, and concepts associated with the "new" cultural geography of the last four decades and how ideas in cultural geography influence and are influenced by related disciplines.